 Video offers endless possibilities for you and your customers.
 Some new apps and social channels are based almost exclusively on video, such as Tik Tok.
 YouTube is the second-largest search engine in the world, and many individuals enjoy videos on their Facebook timelines.
-Some of these videos are made by their friends, and some others by advertisers.
-The visual format is the preferred way to consume information on the internet by most of its users.
-Customers interact with brands by reacting to videos.
+Some of these videos are made by their friends, and others by advertisers.
+The visual format is the preferred way to consume information on the internet by most users.
+In addition, customers interact with brands by reacting to videos.
 This creates an unprecedented connection between brands and their intended audience.

-The number of people consuming live videos from their favorite brands, influencers, their church, and friends is growing by leaps and bounds every single day.
+The number of people consuming live videos from their favorite brands, influencers, church, and friends is growing by leaps and bounds daily.

 What are video cards?

-You can add a verbal call to action as a complement to video cards.
+You can add a verbal call to action to complement video cards.
 As you can see, this is a peek at the nuts and bolts of video marketing.

 What are captions?

 A caption is a piece of text made for people who can’t hear the audio that comes with a video.
-This is a popular technique used in social media videos, where audio is turned off on mobile devices.
-It’s critical to make sure your audience understands your video, this is where captions appear.
+This popular technique is used in social media videos, where mobile devices turn off the audio.
+It’s critical to ensure your audience understands your video; this is where captions appear.
 The keyword here is accessibility.
-You don’t need to go over budget to implement this feature, some tools, free and paid allow you to add your captions without much of an extra effort.
+You don’t need to go over budget to implement this feature.
+Some free and paid tools allow you to add your captions without much extra effort.

 What is embedding?

-This is the standard today, you will find a limited number of brands that host their videos online because videos usually demand lots of bandwidth, which is why it’s not a beginner strategy.
-A key benefit of hosting your videos is that you can customize the whole experience, but this is rare since video hosting sites provide you with an advanced set of tools.
+This is the standard today.
+However, you will find a limited number of brands that host their videos online because videos usually demand a lot of bandwidth, which is why it’s not a beginner strategy.
+In addition, a key benefit of hosting your videos is that you can customize the whole experience, but this is rare since video hosting sites provide you with an advanced set of tools.
 And therefore, video hosting sites were created.

 What is a thumbnail?

 The influence of details is enormous, especially when you are doing any sort of creative job.
-As an example of this, the importance of a headline, when you’re creating a blog post cannot be overstressed.
+As an example, the importance of a headline when creating a blog post cannot be overstressed.
 The same happens with video thumbnails.
 Create an eye-pleasing one, and your video stands an improved chance of being seen.
 Video thumbnails are key when attracting an audience to see a full video.
-It’s also critical in web searches, and to increase traffic and views.
+It’s also critical in web searches and to increase traffic and views.
 A thumbnail is a hidden branding opportunity.

 What is Video Search Engine Optimization (VSEO)

-You may have heard the term Search Engine Optimization (SEO), in this case, Video Search Engine Optimization you don’t optimize a particular page, but rather the content itself, in this case, a video.
+You may have heard the term Search Engine Optimization (SEO).
+In this case, in Video Search Engine Optimization, you don’t optimize a particular page but rather the content itself, a video.
 The goal is to appear high on a search engine, preferably on the first page of results.
-How do you do it?
+So how do you do it?
 Part of the process requires adding metadata to the video.
-The result is that if this video is relevant to what an individual is searching for, then it will appear in a prominent position on search engines.
+If this video is relevant to what an individual is searching for, it will appear in a prominent position on search engines.

-Although there are many techniques exclusive to video, VSEO belongs to the SEO functions, because of its similarity.
+Although many techniques are exclusive to video, VSEO belongs to the SEO functions because of its similarity.

-When you distribute a video and you search for coverage, then you’re syndicating a video.
+When you distribute a video and search for coverage, you’re syndicating a video.
 Often it means republishing the content of a video on an external website.
-One of the main reasons to do this is to get more views on that video, making sure of leveraging the different communities presented by different websites and platforms.
-By presenting your video to a different audience you can increase the traffic to your website.
-Video syndication is often part of a content strategy, where videos and other types of media, such as blog posts and infographics are distributed across the internet.
+One of the main reasons to do this is to get more views on that video and to leverage the different communities other websites and platforms presented.
+By presenting your video to a diverse audience, you can increase the traffic to your website.
+Video syndication is often part of a content strategy, where videos and other media types, such as blog posts and infographics, are distributed across the internet.

 What is a view?

 A video view is a Key Performance Indicator (KPI) that applies to an asset, in this case, a video.
 Some platforms define a view in different ways.
-On some platforms, a user must see only 3 seconds of video to count as such.
+For example, a user must see only 3 seconds of video on some platforms to count as such.
 Some other platforms require the user to play a video for at least 11 seconds.
 As you can see, when it comes to video views, there are different technical angles.
-Views are a key metric when it comes to video marketing.
+Views are a crucial metric when it comes to video marketing.
 As people share a video, it receives more views.